ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

 structures](/discrete-structures/introduction-discrete-structures), the projects
 that they complete will be receive rapid and frequent feedback, in adherence to the grading principles set forth by [Robert Talbert](https://rtalbert.org/).
-Specifically, team of proactive programming experts will conduct assessments with these principles in mind:
+Specifically, the team of proactive programming experts will conduct assessments with these principles in mind:

 - **Clearly Defined Standards**: Test